hyperledger/indy-hipe/text/0138-rich-schema-context/README.md

 - We are not defining Rich Schema objects as DID DOCs for now.
 We may re-consider this in future once DID DOC format is finalized.
-- Whether we should extend DID to be a standard for Rich Schema object IDs.
+- It may make sense to extend DID specification to include using DID for referencing Rich Schema objects.
-- Whether the proposed way to make a Canonicalization form of a content to be used for DID's id-string generation is good enough.
+- The proposed canonicalization form of a content to be used for DID's id-string generation is in a Draft version, so we may find a better way to do it.
 - We don't check if the specified `@context` is valid by resolving all external links.